 Download the Top 10 Percent Scholarship Application 2014-2015

-Awarded to outstanding sophomore students (three per campus - Belleville, Granite City, Red Bud) who meet established criteria.
-The criteria is as follows:
+Awarded to outstanding sophomore students (three per campus - Belleville, Granite City, Red Bud) who meet the following criteria:

 - The student must file a Free Application for Federal Student Aid (FAFSA) listing Southwestern Illinois College (SWIC) in the college release section.
 The student must have completed at least 30 semester hours at SWIC but less than 46 hours at SWIC, with a cumulative 3.5 GPA.
 Transfer hours from another institution are NOT included.
 The student is encouraged to take as many credit hours as possible at the sponsoring campus.
 A counselor at the appropriate campus will review the recipient's schedule and sign-off on the schedule prior to the July 1 scholarship deadline.
 Enrollments at another campus necessary to complete major requirements will be taken into consideration.